Two-loop analysis of the pion-mass dependence of the $\rho$ meson: Partial waves in ChPT

 \section{Partial waves in ChPT}

-We express the partial waves $t_J^I(s)$, where $I$ and $J$ stand for the isospin and angular momentum, respectively, in terms of the pion decay constant in the chiral limit $F$ as well as the pion mass $\mpi$ (including quark-mass corrections from the LEC $l_3^r$).
+We express the partial waves $t_J^I(s)$, where $I$ and $J$ stand for the isospin and angular momentum, respectively, in terms of the pion decay constant in the chiral limit $F$ as well as the pion mass $\mpi$ (including quark-mass corrections from the LEC $l_3^r$), to render the dependence on the physical pion mass explicit and exclude a spurious mass dependence arising from the transition $F\to F_\pi$~\cite{Supp} .
 We will follow the conventions of Refs.~\cite{Gasser1984,Bijnens:1999hw} for the one-loop LECs $l_i^r$ and the two-loop LECs $r_i^r$.
 First, the leading-order (LO) results are~\cite{Weinberg:1966kf}